 • Theatre - Hannah Crothers

-Hannah Crothers is a Saint John playwright and performer.
+Hannah Crothers is an emerging Saint John playwright and performer.
 Her character-driven dramas explore intergenerational trauma, grief, and the importance of human connection.
 She is currently developing her one-act play, "Twelve Steps Forward, Twelve Steps Back," which employs a dual timeline to explore a father’s struggle with alcoholism and his son’s path forward.
-Hannah is dedicated to telling authentic, local stories that blur the line between theater and lived experience.
+Hannah is dedicated to telling authentic, local stories that blur the line between theatre and lived experience.

 • Film - Jon Wiseman